What Is A Governor's Pardon?

 Who Grants Expungements?

 Interestingly, an expungement is easier to obtain than a pardon for certain offenses.
 If you meet the qualifications for your state, which usually means a first offense and one that did not result in a conviction for a first or second degree felony, sex crime or crime against children, you may apply for expungement.
-How this procedure works is different in each state, so your best bet is to go to a site like ClearUpMyRecord.com, set up an account, and have them figure out everything for you.
-You can give them information about your conviction and they will provide you with the proper application forms, instructions on how to fill them out and instructions on where to send them.
-They can't give you any legal advice or representation but you don't need any.
-Just show up in court if required to explain your case and let the judge make his or her decision.
-With any luck, that conviction will be erased and quickly forgotten.
+How this procedure works is different in each state, so your best bet is to go to a site like ours and let us figure out everything for you.
+You can simply give us information about your conviction, and we will inform you what we can do to clear your record under the laws of the state where you were arrested.
+If you are eligible to clear your record, we can get started on the process that same day.
+Let an experienced, licensed attorney take care of the whole process for you.

 Our team is standing by and ready to clear your criminal record and answer any questions you may have.